 These are just a few common examples, but there are many circumstances that can lead to feelings of depression.
 You may experience many of these things and yet not feel depressed.
 Or you may not have any of these problems but still feel depressed.

 What should I do if I’m depressed?

-If you think you are depressed, it may help you to tell a friend, but it’s also very important to talk with a parent or an adult with whom you feel comfortable.
-Friends are great to talk to and often very helpful, but for objective advice about serious issues, it is important to also talk with an adult.
-If you don’t feel comfortable telling an adult that you are depressed on your own, you might ask a friend to be with you when you talk with someone, or help you find someone trustworthy.
+If you think you’re depressed, it may help you to tell a friend, but it is also very important to talk with a parent or an adult with whom you feel comfortable.
+Friends are great to talk to and often very helpful, but for advice about serious issues, especially those involving safety, it’s important to also talk with an adult.
+If you don’t feel comfortable telling an adult that you are depressed on your own, you might ask a friend to be with you when you talk with someone, or to help you find someone trustworthy.

-Adults with whom you might feel comfortable talking to about being depressed:
+Adults you might feel comfortable talking to about being depressed:

 - Parent, guardian, or other adult relative

 - Health care provider